-Technology is advancing and aging application architectures can’t keep up.
-The need to upgrade a company’s whole data system in order to support new products and technologies is one of the key reasons that companies across industries are investing in cloud migration.
+The need to support rapid iterations to products and services via technology to stay competitive is one of the key reasons that companies across industries are investing in cloud migration.
 McKinsey reports that cloud spending is expected to grow at six times the rate of other IT spending by next year.

 Moving your data and infrastructure to the cloud offers some compelling benefits.
-In particular, cloud technology is low-maintenance in comparison to traditional data centers.
-Monitoring your systems, setting up backups, and completing disaster recovery exercises all eat up a lot of time and money.
-The cost of not committing that time and money to maintenance is frequent outages and performance issues that hurt your company’s productivity.
+In particular, cloud technology operations is low-maintenance in comparison to traditional data centers.
+Monitoring your systems, setting up backups, and completing disaster recovery exercises are major expenses for organizations managing on-premise infrastructure.
+Frequent outages and performance issues can degrade organizational productivity and customer confidence.

-With the cloud, these processes are all automated.
+With the cloud, these operational processes can be automated.
 Leveling up your cloud maturity leads to reduced costs and greater efficiency at your company.
 To get those benefits, you have to take the right approach to your cloud migration project.

 Cloud migration isn’t one size fits all.
 Every business has unique needs and will need to create a plan for moving to the cloud that’s tailored to their particular situation.
 Generally speaking, there are a few main levels of cloud maturity we see.
 Knowing your options can help you better understand the place you are in now, and which level you should strive for in the future.